Carlos J. Alfonso

 Carlos Juan Alfonso (born March 27, 1955) is a Cuban-American architect and former chairman of the University of Florida Board of Trustees and member of the Florida Constitution Revision Commission.
 He is a founding principal and president of an architecture firm located in Ybor City, Florida.
 In addition, he founded Alliant Partners LLC, a commercial real estate investment company.
-He currently serves as CEO for both companies.
+He is CEO of both companies.

 Early life

 Alfonso was born in Havana, Cuba, in 1955 to Havana architect Carlos Ernesto Alfonso.
 In 1960, at the age of five, Alfonso fled to the United States with his parents and two younger brothers.
 He was raised in Tampa, FL and graduated from Jesuit High School in 1973.
 He received his Bachelor's of Design degree and his Masters of Architecture from the University of Florida in 1981.

 Career

 Alfonso is a Florida registered architect in Florida and was a Florida registered class A General Contractor.